Holdouts set for safe predictive model updating: Choosing the size of a holdout set

-A risk score is fitted to $D_n$ which approximates $f_{e+1}(x)$ and is used in the intervention set $\left(\{X_{e+1}^i\},\{Y_{e+1}^i\}\right)$.
+A risk score $\rho_e$ is fitted to $D_n$ which approximates $f_{e+1}(x)$ and is used in the intervention set $\left(\{X_{e+1}^i\},\{Y_{e+1}^i\}\right)$.
 We will presume that samples in $D_n$ are pairwise independent, as are samples in $\left(\{X_{e+1}^i\},\{Y_{e+1}^i\}\right)$, although samples in the latter depend on $D_n$ through the fitted risk score.

-We define $C_1(X)$ and $C_2(X;D_n)$ as random variables associated with the total `cost' of an observation with covariates $X$ in the holdout set in epoch $e$ and intervention set in epoch $e+1$ respectively, covering both the cost of potentially managing the event $Y=1$ and any costs of intervention.
-Function $C_2(X; D_n)$ depends on $D_{n}$ only through the risk score fitted to $D_n$.
+{ We define $C_1(X)$ and $C_2(X;D_n)$ as random variables associated with the total `cost' of an observation with covariates $X$ in the holdout set in epoch $e$ and intervention set in epoch $e+1$ respectively.
+Although the most natural cost (as in Assumption~\ref{asm:costs}) may be the number of adverse events, we take the `cost' in this case to represent only a quantity we aim to minimise through our use of the risk score.
+The cost could, for example, encompass the costs of managing adverse events and the costs of administering interventions.}

+{ The value of $C_2(X; D_n)$ depends on $D_{n}$ only through the risk score fitted to $D_n$.
 We define the expected cost per observation in the holdout and intervention sets, respectively: